Giorgia Sangiuolo, Lawyer, PhD Researcher King’s College London

 Firstly, the Court’s political decision to leave ISDS to political negotiations to avoid criticism regarding its democratic mandate and the division of powers ironically disregards the democratically elected European Parliament’s position, which supported the exclusive competence of the Union to conclude the EUSFTA.

 Secondly, the Court’s reasoning causes considerable issues from a competence and loyal cooperation standpoint.
 Indeed, numerous studies show that the effective regulation of FDIs is inseparable from a well-functioning ISDS system.
 Therefore, depriving the EU of the competence to autonomously negotiate the configuration of such systems brings a high risk of curtailing its exclusive competence to regulate FDIs.

 Thirdly, as the EUSFTA was negotiated as a single agreement, its rejection by National Parliaments as a single piece of legislation would substantially impede the EU from exercising its own exclusive competences on most parts of the agreement.

 Further, Opinion 2/15 arguably represents a threat to the capacity of the Union to fully fulfil its mandate, conferred under Article 21 TEU, to act in its external relations as a unitary global regulatory power.
-Indeed, imposing mandatory mixity on crucial chapters of the EU’s FTAs, such as ISDS, makes the idea of narrowing down the scope of such agreements to avoid the complexities linked to joint ratification by the EU and its Member States attractive.
-Suffice here to recall that the recently concluded JEUFTA does not include a chapter on investment protection, let alone an ISDS mechanism.
+Indeed, imposing mandatory mixity on crucial chapters of the EU’s FTAs, such as ISDS, makes the idea of narrowing the scope of such agreements to avoid the complexities linked to joint ratification by the EU and its Member States attractive.
+Suffice it to say that the recently concluded JEUFTA does not include a chapter on investment protection, let alone an ISDS mechanism.